 1. Browse Films

-The Virginia Film Festival features over 200 screenings and special events alongside nearly as many guests each year.
+The 2021 VAFF will feature over 50 screenings, special events, tributes, and discussions.
 Our five day program showcases the best of contemporary and classic films alike while shining a spotlight on a wide variety of cultural issues and themes.
-From traditional screenings and lectures to dynamic parties and special events, the festival appeals to a broad spectrum of audience interests.
+From traditional screenings and panels to dynamic conversations and special events, the VAFF appeals to a broad spectrum of audience interests.

 There are multiple ways to obtain your Festival tickets, including online, on the phone, or in person.
 And for UVA students, check out the Arts$ program for one complimentary ticket to all films.